What is lymphoedema?

 - Joint discomfort due to the swelling, eg elbow, knee

 - Tenderness in the groin of an affected leg

 - Changes in temperature of the limb or affected skin

 - Reduced range of movement

 At first the swollen area will pit if pressed with a thumb.
 However, as it becomes bigger and harder it will no longer pit.
 If lymphoedema is left untreated and the swelling gets worse, skin changes may occur.
-The skin may get very thick with folds, bulges and dry warty spots (elephantiasis nostras verruciformis, or lymphatic papillomatosis) and make it prone to infection (cellulitis).
-This is particularly the case if lymph leaks through to the skin.
+The skin may get very thick with folds and bulges and cannot be lifted up or pinched.
+Dry warty spots appear on the ankles, feet and toes (elephantiasis nostras verruciformis, or lymphatic papillomatosis).

 Lymphoedema of the legs is often worse than that of the arms as lymphatic drainage from the legs is more difficult.
 Walking becomes difficult as the patient carries the excess weight.